UniversalDevicesInc-PG3/udi-sonos-poly/README.md

 # UDI-Sonos-Poly

-This is a Polyglot v2 NodeServer for the ISY 994i version 5+ to control your Sonos speakers.
+This is a Polyglot v3 NodeServer for the ISY to control your Sonos speakers.

-Install through the NodeServer Store in Polyglot v2.
+Install through the NodeServer Store in Polyglot v3.

 Please report any issues on the [UDI user forum](https://forum.universal-devices.com/topic/18643-polyglot-sonos-nodeserver/).